• Skip to primary navigation

 This post most definitely has affiliate links in it.
 If you decide to buy something I recommend, please consider clicking through one of my links to help support this blog and my family!
 This is how I am able to stay home with my miracle children and blog freely without charging for courses, coaching, or membership, etc..
 Thank you!

 It can feel super overwhelming to navigate the giant list of ingredients to avoid.
-That’s why Beautycounter is my top pick for non-toxic makeup (and skincare!) because it takes the guessing game out of picking up new products, by delivering performance + safety.
-During product formulation, Beautycounter identifies the highest performing product on the market and then asks, “How can we make something similar that is safe for people and the planet?”
-This means their products are much higher performing than other non-toxic lines, because they start with performance, versus, for example, essential oils, or organic ingredients.
+That’s why Beautycounter is my top line for non-toxic makeup (and skincare!) because it takes the guessing game out of picking up new products, by delivering performance + safety.
+During product formulation, Beautycounter identifies the highest-performing product on the market and then asks, “How can we make something similar that is safe for people and sustainable for the planet?”
+This means their products are much higher performing than other natural, non-toxic lines, because they start with performance, versus, for example, essential oils, or organic ingredients.

-Additionally, Beautycounter is a B-Corporation that prioritizes the planet and people.
-They’re even fighting back against the industry by paying staff to lobby in Washington D.C. for stricter regulations!
+Additionally, Beautycounter brand is a B-Corporation that prioritizes the planet, ethics, and people.
+They’re even fighting back against the industry by paying staff to lobby in Washington D.C. for stricter code regulations!

 I love that they ban over 2,800 toxic ingredients (check out their Beautycounter Never List) and test for heavy metals.
 They are an industry leader in responsibly sourcing raw material, and they’re dedicated to helping the environment through lower-waste packaging, refills, and recycling practices.

-When I first started trying non-toxic make-up, I just kept buying random products from Whole Foods and getting lackluster results.
+When I first started trying non-toxic make-up, I just kept buying natural, random products from Whole Foods and getting lackluster results.
 Then I’d throw them in a drawer and buy some other random non-toxic product, and it wouldn’t work well at all.
-Finally, I started switching out my products for Beautycounter.
+Finally, I started switching out my products for Beautycounter line.
 Knowing that none of their formulas include toxic or questionable ingredients gives me such peace of mind when trying out new makeup.
 I LOVE their makeup and am so happy that I don’t have to compromise quality for clean ingredients.
-I also started saving money, because I only bought products from Beautycounter and stopped (mostly) fooling around with other brands.
+I also started saving money, because I only bought products from the Beautycounter brand and stopped (mostly) fooling around with other brands.
 I finally joined as a consultant, and it’s been so much fun adding this business to my blog!
+Unfortunately, Beautycounter isn’t available to purchase right now, but hopefully, they will be back in Fall 2024.
+In the meantime, I recommend Crunchi for squeaky clean and pregnancy-safe makeup and skincare.
+Enjoy reading all my non-toxic beauty posts while you’re on my website!

 Is Beautycounter Fertility and Pregnancy Safe?

 YES!
 Every single ingredient and product is safe for pregnancy and breastfeeding.
-Beautycounter is specifically made to be safe for fertility, pregnancy, and breastfeeding.
+Beautycounter’s line is specifically made to be natural and safe for fertility, pregnancy, and breastfeeding.
 Their products all pass the test as clean, non-toxic, and safe for regular use.
 Beautycounter quickly became a vital part of my pregnancy-safe makeup routine.
 It took so much of the work out of switching over to non-toxic beauty products.
-It makes me happy that I can share such an amazing company to help you transition over to non-toxic living too!
+It makes me happy that I can share such an amazing company and makeup brand to help you transition over to natural, non-toxic living too!
 (Check out all of my non-toxic favorites here.)

 My Favorite Beautycounter Make-Up Products

 Beautycounter discontinued all their colored powdered cosmetics to avoid using problematic talc, so all blushes and eye shadows are currently creams.
-I love them and find them easier to travel with and apply.!
+I love them and find them easier to travel with and apply!
 They are actively developing palettes and trying to source safer ingredients.
 If you prefer powders, scroll down to Crunchi.
+Unfortunately, Beautycounter isn’t available to purchase right now, but hopefully, they will be back in Fall 2024.
+In the meantime, I recommend Crunchi for squeaky clean and pregnancy-safe makeup and skincare.
+Enjoy reading all my non-toxic beauty posts while you’re on my website!

 • Skin Twin Foundation.
 This foundation is lovely, and one of my consultants switched to it from Armani and loves it.
 It has medium coverage, but is buildable- you can get full coverage by adding layers or other tricks I can help with.
 Here is how to pick your shade!

-• Dew Skin– This is our tinted moisturizer with sunscreen for lighter coverage days.
+• Dew Skin– This is our skin tint moisturizer with sunscreen for lighter coverage days.
 I use this every day in the summer instead of the Tint Skin!

-• Glow First Priming Serum– An indulgent priming serum that also acts as skin care, providing deep hydration as well as a glow!
+• Glow First Priming Serum– An indulgent, luxury, priming serum that also acts as skin care, providing deep hydration as well as a glow!

 • Cheeky Clean Cream Blush– This is an easy to apply, talc-free blush.
 You can buy refillables, which makes it a great low-waste option!